syl20bnr/spacemacs/contrib/jabber/README.md

 ## Description

-This layer adds keybindings for jabber.el. jabber.el is a Jabber client for Emacs
+This layer adds keybindings for jabber.el. jabber.el is a Jabber (XMPP) client for Emacs

 ## Install